-After you save the configuration commands in the scratchpad, the Control Module executes the commands and makes the corresponding configuration changes to the GIGAswitch/Router.
-However, if you power down or reboot the GIGAswitch/Router, the new changes are lost.
-Use the following procedure to save the changes into the Startup configuration file so that the GIGAswitch/Router reinstates the changes when you reboot the software.
+After you save the configuration commands in the scratchpad, the Control Module executes the commands and makes the corresponding configuration changes to the GSR.
+However, if you power off or reboot the GSR, the new changes are lost.
+Use the following procedure to save the changes into the Startup configuration file so that the GSR reinstates the changes when you reboot the software.

-- 1. If you have not already done so, enter the enable command to enter the Enable mode in the CLI. - 2.
+- 1. Ensure that you are in Enable mode by entering the enable command in the CLI. - 2.
 Enter the following command to copy the configuration changes in the Active configuration to the Startup configuration:

+'''

 copy active to startup

+'''